 The trail is of medium difficulty.
 There is some variation in elevation and the trail can be narrow and uneven in some places.

-Sammakkoniemi Camping has an accessible toilet and campfire site.
+Sammakkoniemi Camping has an accessible toilet and two campfire sites, as well as a cooking shelter.
 Remember to bring along your own toilet paper.

 The trail is marked with orange circles on trees.
-The direction of travel is clockwise toward Linnansaari Croft starting from the information board at Sammakkoniemi Camping.
+The direction of travel is clockwise.

 Linnavuori Trail 7 km, circle trail